PeterRusznak/hashnode/cknh7evks00cu2ks1a64o58ug.md

     "esModuleInterop": true,
   },
 ```
 We can access the smart contracts as follows.
-In `app.component.ts` we add the following imports and the contract addressess:
+In `app.component.ts` we add the following imports and the contract addresses:

 ```javascript
 import { Component } from '@angular/core';